EMA's 29th Annual Meeting

 - Moderator: Frank Maisano, Founding Partner, Policy Resolution Group, Bracewell

-- Harry Godfrey, Managing Director, Advanced Energy United
+- Caitlin Marquis, Managing Director, Advanced Energy United

 - Jonathan Schrag, Deputy Chief of Climate and Director of Investment for Decarbonization and Resilience, Office of Governor Maura T. Healey Commonwealth of Massachusetts, Office of Governor Maura T. Healey Commonwealth of Massachusetts